gooddata/docker-image-for-vertica/README.md

 List of available configuration parameters:

 1. VMART_LOAD_DATA
-  Set value to "y" to enable generating data and loading them into VMART schema More info about the schema can be found on [official web site](https://www.vertica.com/docs/10.0.x/HTML/Content/Authoring/GettingStartedGuide/IntroducingVMart/IntroducingVMart.htm).
+  - Set value to "y" to enable generating data and loading them into VMART schema
+  - More info about the schema can be found on [official web site](https://www.vertica.com/docs/10.0.x/HTML/Content/Authoring/GettingStartedGuide/IntroducingVMart/IntroducingVMart.htm)
 2. APP_DB_USER
-  Name of additional database user, who should be created.
+  - Name of additional database user, who should be created
-  Pseudosuperuser role is granted and enabled to the user.
+  - Pseudosuperuser role is granted and enabled to the user
 3. APP_DB_PASSWORD
-  Password of APP_DB_USER.
+  - Password of APP_DB_USER
 4. TZ: "${VERTICA_CUSTOM_TZ:-Europe/Prague}"
-  Customize timezone of database.
+  - Customize timezone of database
-  Vertica does not contain all time zones - uncomment a workaround solution in Dockerfile (linking system time zones), if you want to set such time zone.
+  - Vertica does not contain all time zones - uncomment a workaround solution in Dockerfiles (linking system time zones), if you want to set such a time zone
+  - Setting it like this allows you to override it from your environment by setting VERTICA_CUSTOM_TZ variable
 5. DEBUG_FAILING_STARTUP
-  For development purposes.
-When you set the value to "y", entrypoint script does not end in case of failure, so you can investigate those failures.
+  - For development purposes.
+When you set the value to "y", entrypoint script does not end in case of failure, so you can investigate those failures

-## How to log in docker container
+## How to log into docker containers

 ```
 # Pure docker (we named the container in docker run statement above)